ucsdcses/tridev/index.md

 graded by course staff.
 These will be released on a weekly basis for the first part of the course.

+After the deadline of each assignment, we'll open up a new assignment where you can resubmit the autograded portion.
+You can earn back up to 50% of the missed credit on the autograded portion of the assignment by submitting to these.
+This includes the case where you didn't submit to a particular assignment, and can still get half the credit on resubmission.

 <a id="p:engage"></a>
 ### Engagement